 - 1. Proposal describes the climate change risks and exposures within the Project Area. - 2.
 Proposal analyzes the impact of these climate change risks and exposures on both the community and built environment.
 Analysis should be specific to the community and built environment as defined by the Project Area wherever possible. - 3.
 Proposal describes process to identify and prioritize actions for addressing the identified risks for vulnerable populations and to increasing the resilience of proposed infrastructure projects, including connecting efforts to local planning documents and/or the CARB Climate Adaptation Questionnaire, available at www.arb.ca.gov/cci-cobenefit.
-The process to identify and prioritize actions should be community driven.

-Proposal demonstrates how infrastructure investments will both contribute to community resilience and itself be resilient to future climate impacts (e.g., through indicators and metrics) within the Project Area
+The process to identify and prioritize actions should be community driven. - 4.
+Proposal demonstrates how infrastructure investments will both contribute to community resilience and itself be resilient to future climate impacts (e.g., through indicators and metrics) within the Project Area.

-PROJECTS 50 POINTS

-Project Design and Feasibility

-- 1. Projects are designed to meet the community's needs.
-This includes, but is not limited to, appropriate scope, scale, components, etc. - 2.
-Work Plans include clear timelines, discrete tasks, and detailed deliverables.
-Budgets have adequate detail and demonstrate financial feasibility. - 3.
-Readiness documentation (e.g., CEQA, site control, permits) demonstrate that readiness has been met at time of application or within one (1) year of grant execution.

-Implementation 20 Points
+PROJ IECTS 50 POINTS Projec ct Design and Feasibility 30 Points 1.
+Projects are designed to meet the community's needs.
+This includes, but is to, appropriate scope, scale, components, etc. not limited 2.
+Work Plans include clear timelines, discrete tasks, and detailed deliverables have adequate detail and demonstrate financial feasibility. .
+Budgets 3.
+Readiness documentation (e.g., CEQA, site control, permits) demonstrate the has been met at time of application or within one (1) year of grant execution Implementation 20 Pc 20 Points 1.
+Projects address climate adaptation and resilience goals for the Project Area demonstrate the project itself will be climate resilient. a and 2.
+Projects provide multiple community benefits to the Project Area (e.g., educ ongoing engagement, economic opportunities). ation, 3.
+Applicant has identified potential negative impacts of each project (e.g., tem relocation, disruption during construction, potential displacement) and devel mitigation strategies and/or contingency plans.

-- 1. Projects address climate adaptation and resilience goals for the Project Area and demonstrate the project itself will be climate resilient. - 2.
-Projects provide multiple community benefits to the Project Area (e.g., education, ongoing engagement, economic opportunities). - 3.
-Applicant has identified potential negative impacts of each project (e.g., temporary relocation, disruption during construction, potential displacement) and developed mitigation strategies and/or contingency plans. - 4.
-Projects include clear plans for long-term operations and maintenance, including coordination with appropriate responsible parties.
+4. Projects include clear plans for long-term operations and maintenance, including coordination with appropriate responsible parties.